Comparison of Generative Learning Methods for Turbulence Surrogates: Methodology

 \subsubsection{VAE Interpretation}

-Broadly speaking, there are two schools of thought by which to characterise the theory of diffusion models.
+Broadly speaking, there are two schools of thought by which to characterize the theory of diffusion models.
 We will begin with the VAE interpretation, which DDPM also subscribes to.
-Adapting the minimisation problem \ref{eq:lossVAE} from the VAE section above gives
+Adapting the minimization problem \eqref{eq:lossVAE} from the VAE section above gives

 Here $x_t$ represents the state of the datapoint $x_0$ at timestep $t$ in the Markov chain, which has $T$ total steps. $x_T$ is equivalent to the latent variable $z$, the fully noised datapoint, assumed to be drawn from a standard unit normal with dimension equal to that of the datapoint.
-The particular implementation used in this paper, denoising diffusion probabilistic models (DDPM) \cite{ho2020denoising}, parameterises the forward noising process with a normal distribution
+The particular implementation used in this paper, denoising diffusion probabilistic models (DDPM) \cite{ho2020denoising}, parametrizes the forward noising process with a normal distribution

-The $\{\beta_t\}$ represent a fixed noise schedule, often linear in $t$, chosen so that $q(x_T | x_0) \approx \mathcal{N}(0, I)$ \cite{song2021scorebased}.
+The $\{\beta_t\}$ represent a fixed noise schedule, often linear in $t$, which controls the amount of noise added at each timestep and is chosen so that $q(x_T | x_0) \approx \mathcal{N}(0, I)$ \cite{song2021scorebased}.
 This gives rise to the backwards model, notably also a normal distribution, with analytical form

 We can do one better and give the forms of $\tilde{\mu}_t(x_t, x_0)$ and $\tilde{\beta}_t$.
 The full derivation can be found in \cite{kong2021diffwaveversatile},

 with the following definitions

 We can model this with the generative forward process